waiwera/waiwera/doc/user/setup_sources.rst

 In many cases, it is necessary to simulate sources with flow rates (and possibly enthalpies, for injection) that vary with time.
 To do this, a variety of different "source controls" may be added to a source, depending on what type of time variation is needed.

-These may be straight-forward controls in which the time variation is simply prescribed, or dynamic controls which vary flow rates in response to fluid conditions in the cell, or other factors.
+These may be straight-forward controls in which the time variation is simply prescribed, or dynamic controls which vary flow rates in response to fluid conditions in the cell or other factors.
 Most types of controls may be combined together to simulate more complex source behaviour (see :ref:`combining_source_controls`).

 .. index:: source controls; table